Picking cloudberries with my parents might be my most boring childhood memory.

 What no one will tell you, however, is where to find their best berry-picking place.

 Around July is when berries start showing up in Swedish Lapland.
 It depends on what part you’re in (later in the mountains than by the coast).
 Blueberries appear first, and if you’re in a fir forest, you’ll probably soon find blueberries as well as lingonberries.
 The ageing clearings of modern forestry are normally good places to start.
 Because you’re going to have to search for them.
 Cloudberry places are secret, so are cranberry and buckthorn spots, not to mention the Arctic bramble.
 It’s not likely that anyone will share their spots for picking mushrooms either.
 Unfortunately, the right of public access doesn’t extend that far.

 But don’t let that stop you from stopping at a forest trail to eat a handful of blueberries, make a fire and boil a cup of coffee.
 It could become one of your finest memories: even if it’s hard work picking them, it’s never a chore to eat them.

-To find out more about the Right of Public Access, have a look at what the Swedish Environmental Protection Agency has to say.
+To find out more about the Right of Public Access, download information in your language from naturvardsverket.se (the Swedish Environmental Protection Agency).